-- Teacher aides;
+- 1. Teacher aides:

-- 2. Hallway and playground monitors:
+- 2. Hallway and playground monitors;

 - 3. Partnering with a school leader;

 - 4. Provision of an adult mentor;

 - 5. Assignment of an adult "shadow" to help protect the student;

 - 6. Seating changes;

 - 7. Schedule changes;

 - 8. School transfers;

-- 9. Before and after-school supervision;
+- 9. Before- and after-school supervision;

 - 10. School transportation supervision;

 - 11. Counseling; and

 - 12. Treatment or therapy.

-- E. Harassment, Intimidation, and Bullying Reporting Procedure
+E. Harassment, Intimidation, and Bullying Reporting Procedure

 The Board of Education requires the Principal at each school to be responsible for receiving complaints alleging violations of this Policy.
 All Board members, school employees, and volunteers and contracted service providers who have contact with students are required to verbally report alleged violations of this Policy to the Principal or the Principal's designee on the same day when the individual witnessed or received reliable information regarding any such incident.
 All Board members, school employees, and volunteers and contracted service providers who have contact with students, also shall submit a report in writing to the Principal within two school days of the verbal report.
+The written report shall be on a numbered form developed by the New Jersey Department of Education in accordance with N.J.S.A.
+18A:37-15.b.(5).
+A copy of the form shall be submitted promptly by the Principal to the Superintendent.

 The Principal or designee will inform the parents of all students involved in alleged incidents, and, as appropriate, may discuss the availability of counseling and other intervention services.
+The Principal or designee shall keep a written record of the date, time, and manner of notification to the parents.
 The Principal or designee shall take into account the circumstances of the incident when providing notification to parents of all students involved in the reported harassment, intimidation, or bullying incident and when conveying the nature of the incident, including the actual or perceived protected category motivating the alleged offense.
-The principal, upon receiving a verbal or written report, may take interim measures to ensure the safety, health, and welfare of all parties pending the findings of the investigation.
+The Principal, upon receiving a verbal or written report, may take interim measures to ensure the safety, health, and welfare of all parties pending the findings of the investigation.

 Students, parents, and visitors are encouraged to report alleged violations of this Policy to the Principal on the same day when the individual witnessed or received reliable information regarding any such incident.

 A person may report, verbally or in writing, an act of harassment, intimidation, or bullying committed by an adult or youth against a student anonymously.
 The Board will not take formal disciplinary action based solely on the anonymous report.
+The district shall provide a means for a parent to complete an online numbered form developed by the New Jersey Department of Education to confidentially report an incident of harassment, intimidation, or bullying.

 A Board member or school employee who promptly reports an incident of harassment, intimidation, or bullying and who makes this report in compliance with the procedures set forth in this Policy, is immune from a cause of action for damages arising from any failure to remedy the reported incident.

 In accordance with the provisions of N.J.S.A.
 18A:37-18, the harassment, intimidation, and bullying law does not prevent a victim from seeking redress under any other available law, either civil or criminal, nor does it create or alter any tort liability.